LindseyJorissen/BookTomo/README.md

 **BookTomo** is a year-in-review app for readers — think *Spotify Wrapped*, but for books.

-It takes your reading data (from StoryGraph or a Goodreads CSV export) and turns it into fun, visual stats you can share.
+It takes your reading data (from a Goodreads CSV export) and turns it into fun, visual stats you can share.